Luffyyy/BeardLib-Editor/README.md

 Then install the mod as any BLT mod, drop to mods folder.

-After that download these files https://modworkshop.net/mod/25270 And drop them to your BeardLib-Editor folder in mods (The last version is 30/11/18).
+After that download these files https://modworkshop.net/mod/25270 And drop them to your BeardLib-Editor folder in mods.

 Additionally, you **must** extract the game files using [Bundle Modder](https://modworkshop.net/mydownloads.php?action=view_down&did=22724).
 Currently, the editor cannot fully function without having the game files extracted.
 If the extract path is different, you can set the correct directory through the options of the editor.